-The way to admission
+The path to admission

 Requirements & Registration

-In order to be able to start a teacher training program in secondary education (general education) in the Central Cluster, students must first pass a pedagogical aptitude test (general admission procedure).
+In order to be able to start a teacher training programme in secondary education (general education) in the Central Cluster, students must first pass a pedagogical aptitude test (general admission procedure).
 By the time of application and registration for the general admission procedure, the online self-assessment must have been completed, the cost contribution paid and the registration for an appointment for the Electronic Admission Test made - details can be found at https://lehrerin-werden.at

-For the teaching subjects offered at the Mozarteum University ( Fine Arts Education, Design: Technology.Textiles, Music Education and Instrumental Music Education) an artistic admission examination is also required.
+For the teaching subjects offered at the Mozarteum University (Fine Arts Education, Design: Technology.Textiles, Music Education and Instrumental Music Education) an artistic admission examination is also required.

-Admission to a postgraduate university course (PGL) requires the completion of a subject-related master's degree or diploma program at a recognized domestic or foreign postsecondary educational institution in the respective central artistic subject.
+Admission to a postgraduate university course (PGL) requires the completion of a subject-related master's degree or diploma programme at a recognized domestic or foreign postsecondary educational institution in the respective central artistic subject.
 Admission with a pedagogical degree such as teaching or instrumental & vocal pedagogy is NOT possible.
 In addition, the prerequisite for admission to a course of study is the successful completion of an artistic admission examination.

 The examination of the pre-study documents can take up to 4 weeks!
 Early registration is therefore recommended.